-Coolant (or antifreeze) protects your engine from freezing while defending components against corrosion, as well as plays a critical role in sustaining overall engine heat balance by removing heat.
+Coolant (or antifreeze) protects your engine from freezing while defending components against corrosion.
+It plays a critical role in sustaining engine heat balance by removing heat.

 In a heavy-duty diesel engine, only one-third of the total energy produced works to propel the vehicle forward.
 An additional one-third is removed as heat energy by the exhaust system.
 The remaining one-third of heat energy produced is taken away by the engine coolant.

 This heat removed by the coolant provides a balance in the removal of engine heat that is critical in ensuring that the engine operates properly.
 Overheating could result in accelerated deterioration of the oil and the engine itself.